QuantEcon/lecture-source-jl/source/rst/getting_started_julia/julia_essentials.rst

         a * b
     end

-When no return statement is present, the last value obtained when executing the code block is returned
+When no return statement is present, the last value obtained when executing the code block is returned.

-Although some prefer the second option, we often favor the former on the basis that explicit is better than implicit
+Although some prefer the second option, we often favor the former on the basis that explicit is better than implicit.

-A function can have arbitrarily many ``return`` statements, with execution terminating when the first return is hit
+A function can have arbitrarily many ``return`` statements, with execution terminating when the first return is hit.

 You can see this in action when experimenting with the following function